uchicago-cs/cmsc22000/website/project/presentation.rst

 ~~~~~~~~~~

 Again, imagine that this report will be read by students who will
 continue your work in following years.
-Describe at lest four
+Describe at least four
 tasks that those students could work on to continue the work
 you did this quarter.
-These can include the following
+These can include the following:

 - Tasks that you started working on this quarter, but were unable
   to finish.